dashingsoft/pyarmor/docs/mode.rst

 -------------

 Each obfuscated script has its own restrict mode used to limit the usage of this script.
-When importing an obfuscated module or start to run any function in the obfuscated module, it will first check the restrict mode of this script.
-If the restrict mode is violated, protection exception will be raised.
+When importing an obfuscated module and using any function or attribute, the restrict mode will be checked at frist, raises protection exception if the restrict mode is violated.

 There are 4 restrict mode, mode 2 and 3 are mainly for standalone scripts, and mode 4 is for obfuscated packages.